Avera Mengistu: Hamas

+Efforts to release

 In Israel, a blanket gag order regarding the incident was put into place.
 It lasted 10 months, until July 9, 2015.
 Discussions took place in social media forums and some reports were published on foreign websites.
 Some clues about the affair were leaked to different Arabic media outlets, from which the story made its way to international media and was published to Tikun Olam by blogger Richard Silverstein.
 The gag order was lifted following a request from Haaretz.
-The Associated Press speculated that a statement made by Khaled Mashaal the previous day, in which he spoke of an Israeli request through a European intermediary for the release of "two soldiers and two bodies", may have "forced Israel's hand".
+The Associated Press speculated that a statement made by Khaled Mashal the previous day, in which he spoke of an Israeli request through a European intermediary for the release of "two soldiers and two bodies", may have "forced Israel's hand".

 Amir Rapaport of Makor Rishon wrote, "The main reason for the low profile in which the incident was dealt with was the fear that public announcement will make it difficult for Hamas to return Mengistu to Israel, since a massive [Palestinian] public pressure will be applied to Hamas to not return him without an extensive deal of prisoners swap".

-Diplomatic efforts
+By family

 The Mengistu family went to Geneva in 2015 to meet with human rights organizations, including the Red Cross and Amnesty International, in an effort to gain their assistance and to put pressure on Hamas to release Avera.
 The family provided medical documentation of his hospitalizations and his need for daily medication and therapy, as well as proof he did not serve in the army, carry any weapon, and was in no way involved in the Israeli–Palestinian conflict.
 The family returned to Israel with the promise of help.
+Critics say the Mengistu family is being treated poorly because of their Ethiopian ethnicity.
+Avera's brother, Yalo, has stated that if Avera were white, the affair would have been handled differently.